-Choosing individual stocks without any idea of what your looking for is like running through a dynamite factory with a burning match.
-You may life, but you’re still an idiot.Joel Greenblatt
+Choosing individual stocks without any idea of what you’re looking for is like running through a dynamite factory with a burning match.
+You may live, but you’re still an idiot.Joel Greenblatt

 The Little Book that Beats the Market | Joel Greenblatt